leuchtetgruen/pwmanager/README.md

 * sync passwords between different instances of this application (see --server and --synchronize)

 New: An simple clientside webapp is included to read your passwords from a password file, if you cannot run ruby or this program on a machine.
-The webapp uses CryptoJS, JQuery and Underscore.js to do its job.
+The webapp uses CryptoJS, JQuery, Underscore.js and Fontawesome to do its job.

 I will of course not guarantee that this tool provides any security.
 I'm not a security expert.
 Have a look at the source yourself and see if it meets your security needs.
 (Don't worry it's only ~400 LOC)